springfall2008/batpred/docs/config-yml-settings.md

 - **switch.predbat_set_read_only** - When set prevents Predbat from making modifications to the inverter settings (regardless of the configuration).
 Predbat will continue making and updating its prediction plan every 5 minutes, but no inverter changes will be made.
-This is useful if you want to over-ride what predbat is planning to do, or whilst you are learning how predbat works prior to turning it on 'in anger'.
+This is useful if you want to over-ride what predbat is planning to do, or whilst you are learning how Predbat works prior to turning it on 'in anger'.
 - **battery_scaling** - Scales the battery reported SOC kWh e.g. if you set 0.8 your battery is only 80% of reported capacity.
 If you are going to chart this you may want to use **predbat.soc_kw_h0** as your current status rather than the GivTCP entity so everything lines up
 - **import_export_scaling** - Scaling the import & export data from GivTCP - used for workarounds